-The Barnard Digital Collections platform is the primary website for engaging with digitized and digital materials from the Barnard Archives and Special Collections, including digitized photographs, yearbooks, and newspapers, with more added to the site every day.
-The items on this site represent a fraction of the Archives' complete collections, including many highly requested and frequently used materials.
+The Barnard Digital Collections platform is the primary website for engaging with digitized and digital materials from the Barnard Archives and Special Collections.
+The items on this site represent a small fraction of the Archives' complete collections, including many highly requested and frequently used materials.
 We encourage you to contact us with any research inquiries and see our finding aids site to search over descriptions of our collections.

 Using the Digital Collections